 Salads in Bloom

-While research hasn't been done on the health effects of flowers, Academy Spokesperson Lona Sandon, RD, says it's likely that antioxidants give flowers their beautiful colors.
-But more important, giving your salad more eye-appeal may make you want to eat more of it, so you aren't craving a brownie an hour later.
+While research hasn't been done on the health effects of flowers, past Academy Spokesperson Lona Sandon, RD, says it's likely that phytonutrients give flowers their beautiful colors.
+But, more importantly, giving your salad more eye-appeal may make you want to eat more of it, so you aren't craving a brownie an hour later.
 "When food looks appetizing as well as tastes good, we are just generally more satisfied with the meal," Sandon says.

 Avocados get a bad rap.
-Sure, they're a high-fat food — but most of that is heart-healthy monounsaturated fat.
-Avocados also contain hard-to-get vitamin E. And there's more: Avocados are a good source of fiber, according to Academy Spokesperson Dawn Jackson Blatner, RD.
+Sure, they're a high-fat food, but most of that is heart-healthy monounsaturated fat.
+Avocados also contain hard-to-get vitamin E. And there's more: Avocados are a good source of fiber, according to past Academy Spokesperson Dawn Jackson Blatner, RD.
 One-quarter of an avocado — a typical serving — boasts 3.5 grams of fiber.
-(The Dietary Reference Intakes or DRI for fiber is 25 grams for women and 38 for men.)
+(The Dietary Reference Intakes (DRI) for fiber is 25 grams for women and 38 for men.)